google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/media-source-extensions.md

 If you can sort things out from the explanations so far, feel free to stop reading now.
 If you want a more detailed explanation, then please keep reading.
 I'm going to walk through this chain by building a simple MSE example.
 Each of the build steps will add code to the previous step.

+### A note about clarity

-Will it tell you everything you need to know about playing media on a web page?
-No, but it will help you understand the code elsewhere on this site and elsewhere on the Internet.
+Will this article tell you everything you need to know about playing media on a web page?
+No, it's only intended to help you understand more complicated code you might find elsewhere.
+For the sake of clarity, this document simplifies and excludes many things.
+We think we can get away with this because we also recommend using a library such as [Google's Shaka Player](https://shaka-player-demo.appspot.com/demo/).
+I will note throughout where I'm deliberately simplifying.

 ### A few things not covered